Angola Water Treatment Plant, Cunene, Angola

 Reactive systems are fitted in the plant for disinfection using aluminium sulphate, coagulant, lime, and calcium hypochlorite.
 The treated water is then tested in a laboratory to adhere to the drinking water quality norms set by the World Health Organisation (WHO).

 History of the Angola WTP

-The Angola WTP was built under the first stage of phase 2 of the Ondjiva Strategic Water Supply and Sanitation Plan.
+The Angola WTP was built under the Stage one of Phase II of the Ondjiva Strategic Water Supply and Sanitation Plan.
 The second stage expansion of the installations will ensure that the inflow of water into the treatment plant is doubled.

-Phase 1 of the Ondjiva Strategic Water Supply and Sanitation Plan covered the construction of the Xangongo Drinking Water Treatment Plant (DWTP), which covers an area of three hectares and treats 16,300m³ of water per day from the Cunene River.
+Phase I of the Ondjiva Strategic Water Supply and Sanitation Plan covered the construction of the Xangongo Drinking Water Treatment Plant (DWTP), which covers an area of three hectares and treats 16,300m³ of water a day from the Cunene River.